maksym-shpak/performante/README.md

 ## 🎯 Use Case

 This prototype was developed as a **proof of concept (POC)** for a fintect client.
-Their original web app was receiving streaming series of financial data (OHLC ticks) and computing live metrics like liquidity/gamma exposure heatmaps directly in the UI thread, which led to visible lags under load.
+Their original web app was receiving streaming series of financial data and computing live metrics like liquidity/gamma exposure heatmaps directly in the UI thread, which led to visible lags under load.

-We designed a Rust-based computation engine compiled to WebAssembly, offloaded all calculations to Web Workers, and pushed clean results back to the React state via SharedArrayBuffer.
+Designed Rust-based computation engine compiled to WebAssembly, offloaded all calculations to Web Workers, and pushed clean results back to the React state via SharedArrayBuffer.
 As a result:

 - UI stayed smooth even with **1000+ real-time widgets**